opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Returns the current date and time as a value in 'YYYY-MM-DD hh:mm:ss.nnnnnn' format.
+Returns the current date and time as a value in 'YYYY-MM-DD hh:mm:ss' format.
 The value is expressed in the cluster time zone.
 `NOW()` returns a constant time that indicates the time at which the statement began to execute.
 This differs from the behavior for `SYSDATE() <#sysdate>`_, which returns the exact time at which it executes.

 Return type: DATETIME